These rules and regulations are the official rules of the Big Bite Challenge Team Series;

 - BBC reserves the right to have a trailered event.

 Event Participation and Eligibility;

-- This is a Team event made up of two Anglers, a Captain and a Partner, each angler in the Team must be a member of the Big Bite Challenge.
+- This is a Team event made up of two Anglers, a Captain and a Partner, each angler in the Team must have paid Membership to the Oklahoma Team Series, if Member is a Big Bite Challenge Member the Membership dues will be reduced by 50%.
 Team Captain will receive a 1099 at the end of the season if winnings are over $599.00 and will be required to fill out our Release of Liability Form before checks are issued.